-The City of Tucson has adopted the 2012 International Building Codes with local amendments.
-The codes are updated periodically to reflect the latest standards of life-safety and construction technology.
-They can be found at the public library and/ or purchased through the International Code Council (ICC) or viewed at the Online Library.
+The City of Tucson has adopted the 2018 International Building Codes with local amendments.
+The codes are updated every three years to reflect the latest standards of life-safety and developments in building science.
+Effective January 1st, 2019 all new applied permit activity will use the 2018 Codes.
+These codes can be found at the public library and/ or purchased through the International Code Council (ICC) or viewed at the Online Library.
 Each code has been amended to accommodate the City of Tucson.
-The local amendments (PDF format) are located below.
+The local amendments are located below (pdf format).

-- Amendments to the 2011 National Electrical Code
+- Amendments to the 2018 International Existing Building Code

 - City of Tucson/Pima County Outdoor Lighting Code

 - Arizona Administrative Code Title 18 Chapter 5 for public and semi-public swimming pools

 - ICC A117.1 - 2009 Accessible and Usable Buildings and Facilities (by reference)

 Policy Documents establish or formalize Department practices and procedures.